theLongLab/Jawamix5/README.md

 - -w: tiling	window	size	(it	should	be	consistent	with	the	kinship	files and	must therefore be	the	same	as	specified	when	running	“kinship”	function.)
 - -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)

-**compound**:	refers to ILMM (Interaction-integrated Linear Mixed Model) method which run	local	variance component	analysis for the	genome based on imputting regions.
+**compoundX**:	refers to ILMM (Interaction-integrated Linear Mixed Model) method which run	local	variance component	analysis for the	genome based on imputting regions.
+To run compoundX, please download the executable Jawamix5_202109.jar file.

 Mandatory	parameters:
 - -ig:	input	genotype	file	in	HDF5	format
 - -ip:	phenotype	file
+- -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)
 - -o:	output	folder
 - -ic: input regions
-- -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)
+- -emres:	emmax_res_file
+- -m: number of SNPs selected from each region to interact
+- -index:	phenotype_index (df=ALL, start from zero)

 - An example for the input file for -ic:

 |Index|Region 1 (chr;start;end)|Region 2|
 |---|---|---|
 |C0|1;840000;850000|1;890000;900000|

-Options:
-- -ik_l:	folder	contains	local	kinship	files	generated	by	function	“kinship”.
-Since	this	method	assumes	the	naming	conventions	of	all	kinship	files,	it	is	strongly	recommended	to	use	function	“kinship”	of	JAWAMix5	to	generate	the	kinship	files.
-- -method: full, grid, transform
-- -index:	the	phenotype	index	(start	from	zero)	in	the	event	that	there	are	multiple	phenotypes	in	the	input	file.
-If	not	specified,	by	default	all	the	phenotypes	will	be	analyzed	sequentially.
-- -min_size: min_sample_size (n=40)
-- -step:	the	size	of	searching	grid.
-The	smaller,	the	better	resolution	of	the analysis,	but	also	slower.
-Note: For likelihood ratio tests developed to correct marginal effect, please contact authors.

 **rare**:	Run	rare	variants	analysis	using	both	standard	aggregate test and	another	aggregate	test leveraging	potential	synthetic	associations.
 Population	structure	will	be	controlled	by	mixed	model.